Pindus National Park: Fauna

 The national park is one of three areas in Greece that hosts a population of Eurasian brown bears (Ursus arctos arctos), which is considered a conservation priority species.

 The region itself is also called "bear park".
 Other large mammals that live in the park are lynxes, roe deers and wildcats, with the last two being found in the area of Flegga forest.
 Additionally wolves, beech martens, wild boars and red squirrels are present in the area all year round.
 On the other hand, the Balkan chamois (Rupicapra rupicapra balcanica), a Balkan endemic species, is found on the steep and rocky parts of the park, as well as in areas with beech forests.
 Its population density fluctuates between 3-5 and even 20 individuals per 100 ha depending on the habitat productivity.
-The three small rivers crossing the area of the park have very clear water and are the well conserved habitat of the otter.
+The three small rivers crossing the area of the park have very clear water and are the well conserved habitat of the Eurasian otter.